Silverknight87/Scraper/README.md

 pip install Beautifulsoup4 <br>
 pip install requests

 3. Once the script is executed and the product price details are output by the script, the next node filter and convert to json.
+Frequent polling returns a none several times and is filtered.

 4. The function node formats the product and price to send the price to influxdb for visualization.